Germany women's national ice hockey team

 The German women's national ice hockey team represents Germany at the International Ice Hockey Federation (IIHF) Women's World Championship and other international ice hockey tournaments.
-The women's national team was ranked eighth in the IIHF World Ranking in 2020.
+The women's national team was ranked eighth in the IIHF World Ranking in 2025.
 It is organized under the direct administration of the Deutscher Eishockey-Bund (DEB).

-Women's participation in ice hockey in Germany has slowly declined in the past decade – in 2011 the country had 2,549 female players registered with the IIHF but reported only 2,251 in 2020.
+Women's participation in ice hockey in Germany has slowly increased in the past decades – in 2011 the country had 2,549 female players registered with the IIHF and reported 3,168 in 2025.

 History

 The first international game for the German women's national team took place on 3 December 1988 in Geretsried against Switzerland.
 The final score was 6–5 for the Swiss, but the Germans avenged the loss in their second match.
 Against the Swiss, the Germans obtained their first victory.

 In preparation for the 2013 IIHF Women's World Championship, the Carleton Ice House, home of the Carleton Ravens women's ice hockey program, served as the training facility for the German team.
 Former Ravens team captain Sara Seiler served as a member of the German squad.
 Of note, the Ravens hosted Germany in an exhibition game, which saw the Germans prevail by a 3–0 tally, with goals from Julia Zorn, Franziska Busch, and Andrea Lanzl.

 Germany's best finish at the Worlds was in 2017, where they finished fourth after an upset victory over Russia in the quarterfinals.